Model of models -- Part 1: Operational modeling

-If operationability is considered, as the addition of freedom to move in a 2D knowledge representation, then modeling is an addition of a new dimension, i.e. converting it to 3D.
-It is about extending the "is-a" operation into a programming abstraction, as in \textit{OOP} (Object-Oriented Programming), or in abstract mathematics, such as algebra or category theory\footnote{ Group properties include identity object to use compositionality of an operation and its inverse operation.
-This implies another duality.}.
-Meaning, that while usually semantic networks represent this operation in a 2D graph, here the instances are totally separated from classes, and from classes of classes, and so on.
-Resulting with a multi-level of abstractions, while for simplicity two types of levels can be distinguished, in the final LTM, see Fig.~\ref{fig:Modelling_machines2}.
 In summary, at first all different associations including operationability are describing objects, and then abstraction extends objects as instances into classes, which represent models.
 Especially, for complex cases like learning-to-learn, i.e. meta-learning, where abstraction is over similar tasks, or in transfer learning among tasks.
 Consequently, unlike \textit{AKREM}, these full models are important for natural communication, e.g. for context-based conversations, where undelivered missing information (common sense) is needed to be filled.
 For example, the sentence \textit{"The car was uncomfortable.
 The seat was too low."} , indicates that "the seat" refers to the seat of the car.
 Or in the sentence \textit{"The kid put his ball in a basket.
 Then the basket was moved to another room.
 Where is the ball?"}.
 Or in the sentence \textit{"Nick is in the kitchen.
 Jim is in the garden.
 Later Jim went to the kitchen.
 Who is in the kitchen?"}\footnote{Note that in all examples above will can be regarded also as an object, with its features, such as the objects they are applied on.}.
 These both cases involve inference to fill up the missing information, which can be regarded as mini problem-solving tasks, as mentioned in the ending summary of Section~\ref{sec:AKREM}.
-Note that common sense is necessary also for intention comprehension, i.e. when we request something for an AI agent, in the usual minimalistic form, it should infer all the relevant constraints to accomplish its goal, e.g. for minimizing SPAM, it will not try to kill all people for that matter.
+Note that common sense is necessary also for intention comprehension, i.e. when we request something for an AI agent, in the usual minimalistic form, it should infer all the relevant constraints to accomplish its goal, e.g. for minimizing SPAM, it will not try to kill all people for that matter. \footnote{Similar idea is developed by Shannon, defining information as a measure of surprise.
+Meaning, that while communication and perhaps while remembering, we tend to obtain and emphasize what is new.}